intmus/inttheory19-20/_04-intro-rhythm/a1-simplemeter.md

 - the characteristic that all *simple* meters have in common
 - what the top and bottom numbers mean in a simple time signature
 - what *duple*, *triple*, and *quadruple* mean when describing a meter
-- "theoretically ideal" beaming in simple meters
+- "theoretically ideal" rhythmic notation of beaming in simple meters
 - a list of common meters in *simple duple*, *simple triple*, and *simple quadruple*
 - the common beat-counting system that we'll be using in this course (written in the "Simple Quadruple" example)